This module consists of a mix of high-level, core, low-level and

 Calculates the scatterer-centred T-matrix using the recursive

 scheme presented in Stout.
-TIJ
+TIJ is an in/output argument.

-TIJ(l_{max} x nscat, l_{max} x nscat)
+TIJ(l_{max} x nscat, l_{max} x nscat) as the input argument

 stores the T-matrix of nonspherical particles as the diagonal